 Purchased goods and services, includes all the upstream ('cradle to gate') emissions from the production of goods and services purchased by the company in the same year.
 It is useful to differentiate between purchases of production-related products (e.g, materials, components and parts) and non-production-related products (e.g, office furniture, office supplies and IT support).

-Transportation and distribution occur in upstream (suppliers) and downstream (customers) elements of the value chain.
+Transportation and distribution emissions occur in upstream (suppliers) and downstream (customers) elements of the value chain.
 It includes emissions from transportation by land, sea and air, as well as emissions relating to third-party warehousing.

 Fuel and energy-related activities include emissions relating to the production of fuels and energy purchased and consumed by the reporting company, in the reporting year that is not included in scope 1 and 2.

 Capital goods are final products that have an extended life and are used by the company to manufacture a product, provide a service or, store, sell and deliver merchandise.
 Examples of capital goods include buildings, vehicles, machinery.
-For purposes of accounting for scope 3 emissions, companies should not depreciate, discount, or amortize the emissions from the production of capital goods over time.
+For purposes of accounting for scope 3 emissions, companies should not depreciate, discount, or amortise the emissions from the production of capital goods over time.
 Instead, companies should account for the total cradle-to-gate emissions of purchased capital goods in the year of acquisition (GHG protocol).

 Downstream activities

-Investments are included largely for financial institutions, but other organisations can still integrate it into their reporting.
+Investment emissions are included largely for financial institutions, but other organisations can still integrate it into their reporting.
 According to GHG accounting, investments fall under 4 categories: equity investments, debt investments, project finance, managed investments and client services.

-Franchises are businesses operating under a licence to sell or distribute another company’s goods or services within a certain location.
+Franchises emissions are businesses operating under a licence to sell or distribute another company’s goods or services within a certain location.
 Franchisees (e.g. companies that operate franchises and pay a fee to the franchisor) should include emissions, from operations under their control.
 “Franchisees may optionally report upstream scope 3 emissions associated with the franchisor’s operations (i.e., the scope 1 and scope 2 emissions of the franchisor) in category 1 (Purchased goods and services)."

-Leased assets correspond to leased assets by the reporting organisation (upstream) and assets to other organisations (downstream).
+Leased assets emissions correspond to leased assets by the reporting organisation (upstream) and assets to other organisations (downstream).
 The calculation method is complex and shall be reported in scope 1 or 2, depending on the nature of the leased asset.

-Used of sold products is included, concerning "in-use" products that are sold to the consumers.
+Used of sold products emissions is included, concerning "in-use" products that are sold to the consumers.
 It measures the emissions resulting from product usage, even if it varies considerably.
 For example, the use of an iPhone will take many years to equal the emissions emitted during production.

-At the same time, "end of life treatment" corresponds to products sold to consumers, and is reported similarly as "waste generated during operations".
+At the same time, "end of life treatment emissions" corresponds to products sold to consumers, and is reported similarly as "waste generated during operations".
 Companies must assess how their products are disposed of, which can be difficult as it usually depends on the consumer.
 This encourages firms to design recyclable products that limit landfill disposal.

 Why measure all 3 scopes?